Sustainable interaction design, visual thinking, photographic foundations of HCI, design theory, transdisciplinary design.

 Faculty in the HCID track offer courses that provide more targeted training in specific areas.
 This list is illustrative and not exclusive.

-Written and oral examinations will be decided by the student’s committee based on his or her research interests.
+Written and oral examinations will be structured by the student’s committee based on their research interests.
 A typical exam consists of an extensive annotated bibliography with accompanying critical essay that describes the student’s interpretation of the relevant literature and how they situate their own interests and work within it.
 The written portion of the exam is followed by an oral exam to defend the written submissions.